City of Belleville COVID-19 Response

 Each day over the next few weeks, we will be sharing one good news story to our social media platforms to highlight some of the great things that are happening in our community during such a challenging time.
 We encourage residents to share their stories with us by tagging us on Facebook (@BellevilleON), Instragram (@Belleville_ON) or Twitter (@BellevilleON) and using the hashtag #BellevilleCares, OR by emailing us at firstname.lastname@example.org.

 Belleville Transit is an essential service for our community and will continue to run.
-Effective March 28, Belleville Transit will be temporarily moving to On-Demand Services only.
+Belleville Transit has temporarily moved to On-Demand Services only.
 There will be no scheduled fixed-route service until further notice as we continue to work through the COVID-19 situation.
 Those who require transit for essential trips (employment, groceries, pharmacy, etc.) can book trips by:

 - App - "On-Demand Transit - Rider App" is available for download in at The App Store and Google Play and can be used to book rides any time of day for any time of service.